iamstace/DublinBikes/README.md

 GitHub is a web-based platform focused on development which allows users to version and collaborate their work simultaneously without overwriting each other's work.

 1.2 GitHub Installation
-Navigate to the [git site](https://git-scm.com/downloads) and follow the download and install instructions for your specific operating system.
+Navigate to the [GitHub site](https://git-scm.com/downloads) and follow the download and install instructions for your specific operating system.

 1.3 GitHub desktop installation
 GitHub desktop is the GUI designed to work with git & GitHub.
 Download and install from here and then log in to your previously created GitHub account.